 What Causes My Eye to Twitch?

 Stress.
-While we are all under stress at times, our bodies react in different ways.
+While we are all under stress, our bodies react in different ways.
 A twitching eye can be one sign of stress, especially when it is related to vision problems such as eye strain.
-Yoga, breathing exercises, spending time with friends or pets, and getting more downtime into your schedule are among the many ways to reduce the stress that may be causing the twitch.
+Yoga, breathing exercises, spending time with friends or pets, and scheduling more downtime are among the many ways to reduce the stress that may be causing the twitch.

 Tiredness.
-A lack of sleep, whether because of stress or some other reason, can trigger a twitching eyelid.
+A lack of sleep, whether due to stress or another cause, can trigger a twitching eyelid.
 Catching up on your sleep can help.

 Eye strain.
 Vision-related stress can occur if, for instance, you need glasses or a change of glasses.
 Even minor vision problems can make your eyes work harder, triggering eyelid twitching.
-Schedule an eye exam and have your vision checked and your eyeglass prescription updated.
+Schedule an eye exam and update your vision and eyeglass prescription.

 Caffeine.
 Too much caffeine can trigger eye twitching.
 Try cutting back on coffee, tea, chocolate, and soft drinks (or switch to decaffeinated versions) for a week or two and see if your eye twitching disappears.